-Normally, students are required to achieve an overall mark of at least 50% in the Part I assessment in order to progress to Part II.
+Normally, students are required to achieve an overall mark of at least 50% in the Part I assessment in order to progress to Part II)

-4th year (extended terms) Part II Final Honours School')
+4th year (extended terms) ('Part II Final Honours School')

 Research project (full-time).
-See the Materials website for examples of previous projects.
+See examples of previous projects.